 Grizzly Bear Attack Prompts Mountain Closure

-In Grand Teton National Park, Wyoming a grizzly bear attacked and injured a man, prompting the closure of Signal Mountain to the public.
+In Grand Teton National Park, Wyoming a attacked and injured a man, prompting the closure of Signal Mountain to the public.
 This incident was one of at least two serious animal attacks on people in the US wilderness on Sunday, May 19.

-The grizzly bear attack involved a 35-year-old man from Massachusetts who was hiking on Signal Mountain when he encountered a pair of grizzlies.
+The bear attack involved a 35-year-old man from Massachusetts who was hiking on Signal Mountain when he encountered a pair of grizzlies.

 The bears surprised the man, resulting in a severe attack.
 Rescuers promptly flew the injured hiker by helicopter to an ambulance, which transported him to a nearby hospital.